artpaul/cxxopts/README.md

 to get its value.
 If "opt" doesn't exist, or isn't of the right type, then an exception will be thrown.

-Note that the result of `options.parse` should only be used as long as the `options` object that created it is in scope.

 ## Unrecognised arguments

 You can allow unrecognised arguments to be skipped.
 This applies to both